 Weight-bearing exercises include walking, hiking, jogging, climbing stairs, playing tennis, jumping rope, and dancing.

 The second type of exercise is resistance exercise.
 Resistance exercises include activities that use muscle strength to build muscle mass, and these also help to strengthen the bone.

 These activities include weight liftings, such as using free weights and weight machines found at gyms and health clubs.

 Exercise has additional benefits in older people as well because exercising increases muscle strength, coordination, and balance and leads to better overall health

-Elderly people, people with osteoporosis, people with heart or lung disease, and people who have not exercised for most of adulthood should check with their health care professional before beginning any exercise program.
+Elderly people, people with osteoporosis, people with heart or lung disease, and people who have not exercised for most of the adulthood should check with their health care professional before beginning any exercise program.

 Bone density test is recommended for women over 65 and men over 70, Younger women and men ages 50 to 69 should consider the test if they have risk factors for serious bone loss.
 Risk factors include: